aws-samples/amazon-efs-workshop/scenarios/atlassian-jira/README.md

 Navigate back to the CloudFormation section of the AWS management console.

-**Step 1:** Download the Jira deployment script from this Git repo to a location on your desktop
+**Step 1:** Download the [Jira deployment template](https://github.com/aws-samples/amazon-efs-workshop/blob/master/scenarios/atlassian-jira/jira-dc.template) from Git to a location on your desktop

 **Step 2:** Select the **Create Stack** button and under *Choose a template* select **Upload a template to Amazon S3**